jonathanknowles/monoidmap/README.md

 Since all [`MonoidMap`](https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap) operations perform automatic minimisation when appropriate, it's not necessary for users to reason about when or whether it's necessary to "trim" the map.

-Furthermore, for nested maps such as <code><a href="https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap">MonoidMap</a> k1 (<a href="https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap">MonoidMap</a> k2 v)</code>, automatic minimisation of inner maps enables seamless automatic minimisation of the outer map.
+Furthermore, for nested maps such as <code><a href="https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap">MonoidMap</a> k1 (<a href="https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap">MonoidMap</a> k2 v)</code>, automatic minimisation of inner maps enables seamless automatic minimisation of outer maps.
+See the [`NestedMonoidMap`](https://github.com/jonathanknowles/monoidmap/blob/main/src/examples/Examples/NestedMonoidMap.hs) type for an example of this.

 ## Limitations of automatic minimisation